BerndHessling/Skyline-Parent-Mass-List-Filtering/README.md

 ## Running the script

-When starting the script three different input fields will pop-up:
+When starting the script three successive input fields will pop-up:
  1. "Input file": Browse to your Skyline exported csv file (see [pdf](Creating-parent-mass-lists-with-skyline.pdf) for more details)

  2. "Which peptides to keep:": Choose the filter applied to your peptide list: